nottrobin/docs/src/en/models-cmr.md

 The above command is applied to the **offering** model.

-!!!
-Important:
+[note=caution]
 The `juju set-firewall-rule` command only affects subsequently created relations, not existing ones.
+[/note]

 <!--
 To see what ingress is currently in use by relations to an offer, use the